Lenmbugua/CPP-PRACTICALS/README.md

 Centralized Initialization − By consolidating initialization logic into a single constructor, your code becomes easier to read and maintain
 Avoidance of Redundancy − Reusing constructor logic eliminates duplicated code.
 Ease of Modification − Changes to initialization logic need to be made only in the primary constructor.
+When instantiating objects, constructors often handle the initialization of member variables.
+For such members, an initialization list for constructors provides an abbreviated and efficient way of their initialization before the constructor's body is executed.
+Apart from performance, sometimes it also compulsory because of const variables or members of a base class.

+What is a Constructor Initialization List?
+A constructor initialization list is a procedure to initialize member variables directly, hence, there is no default constructor that is copied and then assigned.

+syntax
+ClassName(type1 param1, type2 param2) : member1(param1), member2(param2) {

+   // Constructor body

+}
+Here, member1 and member2 are initialized with param1 and param2 before the constructor body runs.
+**Special Cases**
+In the following, we will discuss few special cases for constructor initialization list −

+Const or Reference Members
+Const variables and reference members cannot be reassigned, so they must be initialized in an initialization list, class Config {
+public:
+   Config(const std::string& product, const int & model)
+      : product (product), model(model) {}

+   private:
+      const std::string product;
+      const int & model;
+};
+**Base Class Initialization**
+When a derived class inherits from a base class, you can use an initialization list to call the base class constructor, class Base {
+   public:
+      Base(int value) : baseValue(value) {}
+      protected:
+      int baseValue;
+};
+class Derived : public Base {
+   public:
+      Derived(int value, int extra) : Base(value), extraValue(extra) {}

+   private:
+      int extraValue;
+};